 Create a sheet summary legend

-You may also want to lock these fields to prevent Editors from making changes to them.
-To lock a field, select the Menu icon on the right side of the field and select Lock field.
+Lock these fields to prevent Editors from changing them.
+To lock a field, select the menu icon